 The shoulder joint is the most mobile joint in the body and allows the arm to move in many directions.
 This ability to move makes the joint inherently unstable and also makes the shoulder the most often dislocated joint in the body.

-Dislocations in younger people tend to arise from trauma and are often associated with sports or falls.
+Dislocations in younger people tend to arise from trauma and are often associated with sports (football, basketball, and volleyball) or falls.
 Older patients are prone to dislocations because of gradual weakening of the ligaments and cartilage that supports the shoulder.
 Even in these cases, however, there still needs to be some force applied to the shoulder joint to make it dislocate.

 Anterior dislocations often occur when the shoulder is in a vulnerable position.
 A common example is when the arm is held over the head with the elbow bent, and a force is applied that pushes the elbow backward and levers the humeral head out of the glenoid fossa.
 This scenario can occur with throwing a ball or hitting a volleyball.
 Anterior dislocations also occur during falls on an outstretched hand.
 An anterior dislocation involves external rotation of the shoulder; that is, the shoulder rotates away from the body.